jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 McAdam ellipses are regions where colour differences are imperceptible to the average human eye.

+## Keypoint Description
-## Scale Invariant Features (SIFT)
+### Scale Invariant Features (SIFT)
 David Lowe

 Invariant to translation, rotation, scale, and other imaging parameters.
+(Generally works for about ~20% change in viewpoint angle)

 Advantages:
 - Locality: features are local (robust to occlusion and clutter)